talentedasian/Todo-App/README.md

 2. Protected Resource Test Cases
 3. Create a keystore for signed JWTs.
 4. Host a postgresql database on the cloud to achieve duplicates of backend
+5. For now, the app uses Twillio's sms api.
+With this, the app can only send to limited phone numbers which are also verified by your Twillio account.
+6. Give a warning if `todo` is set to sendable but there are no phone numbers registered for the user.

 <!-- CONTRIBUTING -->